AdobeStock_657802431

 To apply for this award candidates must first be accepted for an approved project topic.
 To register your interest in one of the projects, candidates must:

-• Complete the Expression of Interest form by 11 August 2024
+• Complete the Expression of Interest form (opening 8 July)

 • EOI will be reviewed by the project supervisors